Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

 football-data-scraping is a project to scrape, clean, and compile data relating to the top 4 leagues in the English Football pyramid, the top 2 German leagues, and the top 4 Scottish leagues.
 The data is pulled from ESPN, football-data.co.uk, and Transfermarkt.

 fetch_football_data.jl is the main script and can handle all parts of the process.
-It now also has a command line option that ignores the scraping and cleaning process and just works on downloading pages, which is useful for running on a raspberry pi.
+It now has a command line option that ignores the scraping and cleaning process and just works on downloading pages, which is useful for running on a raspberry pi.

 ## Installation